 There are endless uses for it in this form- cooking, juicing, baking, blending, sprinkling onto salads, stir frys, smoothies.
 You can add it to pretty much anything.
 I am constantly having fun playing with its use in the kitchen & at the table. mbK is used as a salt replacement where my 9-year-old likes to sprinkle it on his food.
 (Its a great way to get some good stuff into thir fussy diets!)
 I am constantly thinking of other ways to use this amazing sea vegetable in our home.

 Mystery Bay kelp has recently undergone lab testing for iodine content, results are very high along with 35 or more other vitamins, minerals and trace elements.
 Please refer to our “Health” Tab for more info.
 Kelp, the “veggie of the sea” is now becoming more well known for its health properties and benefits to our diet.
 We are very fortunate that Mother Nature provides such a wholesome, healing nutritious food.
-Our goal is to collect it, share it, help to put something good and real back into our food chain, to support overall good health for everyone.
+Our goal is to collect it, share it, help to put something good and real back into our food chain, to support overall good health for everyone and continue turning tastebuds!

 I hope you enjoyed reading my journey and love of finding a place for mbK in my life.
 For more health related articles or info please head to our news pages of facebook where we share other interesting articles.